 - Personal Sound Enhancement Device

-Some of non-hearing-aid devices cost as little as $20.
+Some of these non-hearing aid devices cost as little as $20.
 This price may seem very attractive, but cheap hearing aids come with a catch: They don’t work!

 Characteristics of Cheap Hearing Aids

 Here are the signs you’re not dealing with a real, medical-grade hearing aid:

 - Not FDA-registered: PSAPs and other cheap hearing aids are not FDA-registered hearing aids.
 That means they’re not manufactured in accordance with the FDA’s international quality standards for hearing aids, and they don’t meet the FDA’s ANSI requirements for hearing aids.

 - Poor support: Many cheap hearing aid providers focus on profit above all else, and try to make it as difficult as possible to get a refund.
 If the company does offer support, it will likely be outsourced, and team members will likely not be hearing professionals.